jliagouris/UCDS/syllabus.md

   - Take-home exam over a 24-hour period with open-ended questions.

 ## Assignment Submission
-Solutions to assignments and the final exam will be submitted via Gradescope.
+Assignments and final exam solutions will be submitted via Gradescope.
 Students who submit assignments late will only be eligible for up to **50% of the original score**.

 ## Prerequisites